chandbud5/Machine-Learning-with-Sklearn/README.md

 # Machine-Learning-in-Python

-This repository consists of basic algorithms of Machine Learning implemented in Python
+This repository consists of basic algorithms of Machine Learning implemented in Python.<br>
+All datasets used in these programs are also uploaded in this repo.

+Visit my portfolio at 👉👉 [CLICK HERE](https://chandbud.me/)